yvoievid/grokking-java-interview/README.md

 ![alt text](https://www.baeldung.com/wp-content/uploads/2018/07/java-heap-stack-diagram.png)

+In Java, memory management is divided into two main areas: the heap and the stack.
+These two memory areas are used for different purposes and have distinct characteristics.

+1. Heap
+Definition: The heap is a portion of memory used for dynamic memory allocation.
+All objects and their instance variables are stored in the heap.
+Lifetime: Objects in the heap have a longer lifespan and exist as long as they are referenced.
+When they are no longer referenced, they become eligible for garbage collection.
+Access: Objects in the heap are accessed via references stored in the stack.
+Memory allocation and deallocation for the heap are managed automatically by the garbage collector.
+Size: The heap is typically larger than the stack and can grow as needed, limited by the maximum heap size set by the JVM.
+Usage:
+Objects and instance variables.
+Shared across all threads.
+2. Stack
+Definition: The stack is a region of memory that stores method call frames, including local variables, method parameters, and the return address.
+Lifetime: Variables in the stack exist only for the duration of the method call.
+Once the method execution is completed, the corresponding stack frame is removed, and the memory is reclaimed.
+Access: The stack follows a Last-In-First-Out (LIFO) order.
+Each thread in Java has its own stack, making it thread-safe without requiring synchronization.
+Size: The stack size is generally smaller than the heap.
+Its size is fixed when the thread is created, and if the stack memory limit is exceeded, a StackOverflowError is thrown.
+Usage:
+Primitive data types and references to objects.
+Method call information, including parameters, local variables, and return addresses.
+Key Differences
+Memory Location:

+Heap: Dynamic memory (shared among threads).
+Stack: Static memory (private to each thread).
+Lifetime:

+Heap: Objects persist as long as they are referenced.
+Stack: Variables persist only within the method call.
+Speed:

+Heap: Slower access due to dynamic memory allocation and garbage collection.
+Stack: Faster access due to its LIFO nature.
+Garbage Collection:

+Heap: Managed by the garbage collector.
+Stack: Managed automatically when the method call ends.
+Thread Safety:

+Heap: Requires synchronization for thread safety.
+Stack: Thread-safe as each thread has its own stack.

 #### What is Java Collection Framework?
 > JCF - collection of linked classes and interfaces that implements commonly reusable data structures.